Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 ### Install Ruby

 Use the Ruby Version Manager (RVM) to get the latest Ruby version installed.
-Go to <http://rvm.io/> and follow the installation instructions on the front page.
+Go to <https://rvm.io/> and follow the installation instructions on the front page.
 Provide the flag `--ruby` to install ruby together with RVM in one go.

+If you're using [Homebrew](https://brew.sh/), run `brew install ruby` to install the latest version.

 ### Install all Gems with Bundler